-Now that we have 2 babies it has become more difficult for hubby and I to have a night out together.
-Hubby’s wonderful mommy will come watch both kids at our house when we need a night out, but it’s just so much harder leaving two kids at home, especially while baby girl is so young.
+Now that we have 2 babies it has become more difficult for my husband and I to have a night out together.
+Sometimes his mom will come watch both kids at our house when we need a night out, but it’s just so much harder leaving two kids at home, especially while they are young.
 Date night and alone time takes so much more effort and planning than it did when we were just newlyweds without kiddos.
 It can be done though!
-When we can’t have a night out, we try to be sure we have some intentional hubby/wifey time at least once a week.
-Often times that means we do a date night in.
+When we can’t have a night out, we try to be sure we make time to spend together, without our phone or the tv.
+Usually that means we do a date night in.

 1. Go on a fake vacation – This is something I came up with last summer because we didn’t have the $ to go on a vacation. hubby was skeptical about trying this, but we both ended up loving it.
 In short, choose a destination and then plan a fabulous trip together as if you were going there.
 It’s perfect because you can plan a super exotic trip and imagine doing things that you would not usually try because of fears, finances or time constraints.

 4. Game night – This one is our favorite!
-Hubby and I usually have at least one game night a week, and it so much fun.
+My husband and I usually have at least one game night a week, and it so much fun.
 We are both pretty competitive but most of all we enjoy the time together.
-If you are looking for great 2 player games check out the Amazon page I made, that I constantly update with our latest finds!
+If you are looking for great 2 player games, these are a few of our favorites:

-5. A fancy dinner at home - Who’s to say you can’t get all dressed up even if you have no where to go?
-Put on your nicest dress & highest heels and have a candlelit dinner in your dining room (even if the dinner is frozen pizza).
+When you’re done cooking, you might as well get all dressed up for your fancy at-home date.
+Put on your nicest dress & highest heels and have a candlelit dinner in your dining room.
 It’s the experience and the togetherness that matter, far more than the location!

 6. Read a book – Choose a fun novel to read together, or even an awesome book on marriage or parenting.
 Take turns reading chapters to one another and discussing what you read.